 Digital-micromirror patterned BECs: This machine is built around a small glass vacuum cell which allows high-resolution patterning of confining potentials and imaging of resulting atom configurations.
 Currently, we are pursuing experiments with 87Rb, but the system is built to incorporate a second species, 41K.

 Time averaged painted-potentials apparatus: This BEC apparatus utilises a rapidly scanning optical potential beam to "paint" potentials that trap atoms.
 With this, we can make a variety of trapping geometries for ultra-cold atoms.
 We are exploring the superfluid properties of BEC in ring traps, as well as their applications for interferometry.
+The apparatus has been recently adapted to enable the production of spinor BECs.

 We are looking for honours, PhD and undergraduate students!
 Please browse our available projects and contact us.